Trainee Positions At Royal Brisbane & Women's Hospital

 Elective Position Descriptions

-This is a new role for 2024 and will involve both Queensland Telestroke Service (hosted at RBWH) exposure and also exposure to face-to-face code stroke and acute stroke ward service at RBWH.
+This Queensland Telestroke Service (hosted at RBWH) role includes exposure to face-to-face code stroke, telestroke and acute stroke ward service at RBWH.
 RBWH is one of the four EVT sites in Queensland.

 Epilepsy (Prof David Reutens)